Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues

-Next, we look more closely at content toxicity patterns after the initial incivility escalation period (Fig.~\ref{fig:toxicity}.B).
-Across all three data sets, we find consistent evidence of incivility spillover between climate change and COVID-19 during September 2020--August 2021.
-Estimates from linear probability models of toxicity in climate posts show that posts invoking COVID-19 and Fauci have a significantly higher probability of being toxic, although climate science tweets very rarely contained Fauci content.
+As shown in Figure~\ref{fig:toxicity}.B, we find consistent evidence of incivility spillover between climate change and COVID-19 across all three data sets.
+Coefficient estimates from our models of climate posts toxicity show that posts invoking COVID-19 and Fauci have a significantly higher probability of being toxic, although climate science tweets rarely contained Fauci content.
 Among general climate tweets, these results hold when account fixed effects are included, meaning the observed pattern of COVID-19 posts being more toxic is not simply due to different individuals choosing different things to talk about, but is attributable to an individual-level behavioral tendency to be more toxic when discussing COVID-19.
-We do not fit account fixed effects models for the scientific tweets data because there is not enough within-user variation in our predictors, nor for the Reddit data because it does not contain user information.
+We did not fit account fixed effects models for the scientific tweets data because there is not enough within-user variation in our predictors, nor for the Reddit data because it does not contain user information.

-Our results are robust to controlling for whether the post mentions international organizations or public figures who are targets of conspiracy theories, and whether the post contains obstructionist or contrarian information about climate change (two discussions we return to later); whether the post is the first post of a conversation, which has a higher chance of being a news or scientific article posted by an institutional account; and whether the posting account was active before the COVID-19 period because we expect Twitter to have attracted new users during the pandemic who are more uncivil than existing ones.
-Our results also hold when we use fractional logistic regression models~\citep{papke2008panel}, presented in Fig.~\ref{fig:robust-fraclogit}.